Nazz6666/text-emoji/README.md

 # text-emoji (=w=)

-Use :bearhi or :cattail for emoji i'm new here please don't mad at me and stay turn for update more cute emoji >.< YAY!
+Use prefix like :bearhi or :cattail and :facesmile for use emoji I'm new here please don't mad at me and stay turn for update more cute emoji >.< YAY!

 ![demo](https://user-images.githubusercontent.com/66929966/84722351-27ca6500-afad-11ea-8f51-deafb053ea4a.gif)
 <!-- ## Features